Ethal-A/Minecraft-Grimstone-Hold-Raid/README.md

 ### WorldEdit
 This will not cover everything WorldEdit can do and nor am I an expert on it.
 Here is just some simple commands you may find useful for generating the arena.

-Decide on a tool to use for WorldEdit and then type the following command into the chat bar while holding the tool:
+Get a select wand for WorldEdit using the command:
-- `//tool`
+- `//wand`

 Select a start and end point using your tool (left mouse button and right mouse button on a block) to create a square or rectangle for the arena.
 Use the following commands to generate a hollow bedrock square or rectangle:
 - `//set bedrock`